rodel77/SpigotSalesGraph/README.md

 ## Develop

-You can also support in the development of Spigot Sales, since this is just a hobby i cannot spend to much time on it!
+You can also support in the development of Spigot Sales, since this is just a hobby I cannot spend to much time on it!

 ### Testing